unfortunatelygeek/ratio-analysis/README.md

 # Ratio Analysis

 Calculate ratios in Finance!
 Never write the script on your own ever again!
 Or you'll go mad!
+Very rough, do NOT use as a template.
+Some formulae may/may not be correct

 ## Covers: